wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 running in the  same amount of time on a core.
 We run this program on a computer with $p$ cores.
 If $n$ is not divisible by $p$,  then at least one core will be idle during program execution.
-For example, if we have 8 tasks, that each run for 1 hour, and 5 cores, all cores will be busy running the first 5 tasks in parallel.
+For example, if we have 8 tasks, that each run for 1 hour; and 5 cores, all cores will be busy running the first 5 tasks in parallel.
 But once this phase of execution is finished, we have 3 tasks left and 5 available cores.
 So 2 cores will have nothing to do for 1 hour.
-In this situation we says that **the load is not well-balanced across cores**.
+In this situation, we say that **the load is not well-balanced across cores**.
 Some cores will run two tasks, while others will run only one task.

 There is a **direct relationship** between idle time and parallel